Kitchen Exhaust Fan

-Exhaust Fan Mistakes Galore
+Kitchen Exhaust Fan Mistakes Galore

-All too often, I see builders and remodelers fall down here.
+It's important to realize I see builders and remodelers fall down here.
 Either the fan installed is not powerful enough for the size of the kitchen, the installer fails to vent it properly, or overlooks the need for makeup air.

-You really need a good kitchen exhaust-fan system if you cook greasy foods and boil foods.
+It must be remembered you really need a good kitchen exhaust-fan system if you cook greasy foods and boil foods.
 The cooking process often creates both visible particles as well as an invisible aerosol mist of grease and smoke.

 Hot Air Rises

-I prefer the overhead kitchen exhaust fans rather than the down-draft ones simply because hot air rises.
+Generally speaking I prefer the overhead kitchen exhaust fans rather than the down-draft ones simply because hot air rises.
 Why not use that physical axiom to your advantage and collect the cooking vapors with a hood?

-Match Fan To Need
+Match Kitchen Exhaust Fan To Need

 My kitchen exhaust fan is matched to the size of my kitchen.
 The fan is a powerful three-speed model that has brilliant halogen bulbs that are built-in to the fan.